LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  167  |  28  |  +  |
   |  ENSMUST00000000001.4  |  142  |  170  |  29  |  +  |

    The next step loads and reads the BED files, merging them in a list.
 The `bedtolist` function only requires the path to the BED files and an annotation file.
 Moreover, the *list_name* option allows to assign the desired name to the samples.
 Pay attention to the order in which their are provided: the first string will be assigned to the first file, the second string to the second one and so on.
+An annotation file (see next chapter for more information) is also required.

     reads_list <- bedtolist(bedfolder=path_to_bed, annotation=annotation_file)